Ministrelle/obsidian-flip-cards/README.md

 By default, the snippet decides the amount of columns by itself based on content size.

-If you want to always show a specific number of columns, you can use the following cssClasses:
+If you want to have a specific number of columns, you can use the following cssClasses:

 cssClass | Effect
 -- | --